chabanovsky/so_question_association/README.md

 ## Suggest your ideas!

 This is just basic things!
 Let's play with the extension and add new features to it!

+---

+Full proposal

+# Goals
+Improve the structure (catalogization) of the knowledge base to provide much relevant content to users.

+# Problem Statement

+Stack Overflow in English is the main landing site for developers from around the world, but not everyone of those developers knows English language, as a result, reducing understanding of content on the site, decreasing the desire to take an action on the site, etc.

+At the same time international Stack Overflows cover many the same questions that exist on Stack Overflow in English.
+International sites do not always presented on the top positions in search engines results, especially when a user performs a search in the English language.
+Developers simply do not know not only that there is the answer to a question in their language but that there is a whole strong international community which is ready to help.

+# Proposed Solution

+Cross–site association of questions should help to show much relevant content to users regardless the “landing site" (the entry point of our network) based on what a user needs right now in the way they can better understand it.

+The feature is designed for those whose the first language is not English and who want to learn programming from community but actually cannot because of the their language skills.

+Ideologically the association case is similar to the mechanism of the closing question (as a duplicate).
+Associating question we say that all useful information concerning to the specific problem is in one place.